 Do I have to work in a group?

 Of course, I thought I was doing my students a favor by giving them time to work together on an assignment.
 Interaction, collaboration, a break from listening and a chance to discuss – all positives for students, right?
-Yet, here was a student who preferred to work alone.
+Yet, here was a student who wanted to work alone.

 She wasn’t anti-social.
 She wasn’t unpopular.
 She wasn’t lonely.

-She just wanted to work by herself this time.
+She just wanted to work by herself.

 Letting Go Of Assumptions